droidian-berb/adaptation-xiaomi-vayu/README.md

 # adaptation-xiaomi-vayu
 Package needed to boot Droidian on a Xiaomi Pocophone X3 Pro

 ## Fixes information

-### droidian-adapt-fix-squeekboard-delayed.service: Squeekboard takes too long to appear
-Squeekboard seems to be executed as a desktop link in /usr/share/applications (there is two destop links related: sm.puri.OSK0.desktop and sm.puri.Squeekboard.desktop)
-The problem is not a squeekboard related, is a problem with the phosh autostart applications which delays the executions too long.
-To solve the problem for squeekboard, the user .profiles found in all home dirs, are configured to call the binary.
-To avoid a crash when the desktop links are executed, the binary is renamed to squeekboard2

-If problems are detected, stop and disable the service droidian-adapt-fix-squeekboard-delayed.service

 ### droidian-adapt-fix-bluetooth-inotify-autorestart.service
 May happen that the bluetooth service hangs if the controller is managed from the Phosh GUI until the bluetooth service is restarted.